-My book, St. Francis and the Christian Life, teaches the lessons found in Galatians.
-I am busy writing chapter 5 this morning and thought you all might like a peek inside the chapel where the Jesus painted on the Byzantine cross spoke to St. Francis.
+I thought you might like a peek inside the chapel where the Jesus painted on the Byzantine cross spoke to St. Francis.
 I love this place – everything about it — the walk to it, the smells inside, the Franciscans that shush you when you whisper.
-You can actually attend vespers here.
+You can actually attend vespers here year round.
 If I could be anywhere this morning, it would be here.

-Three really cool things to notice in this google street view. <–Click there.
+Three really awesome things to notice in this google street view. <–Click there.

 1) Take a moment to look at the cross over the altar.
 This is a reproduction of the cross that spoke to the 22 year old Francis telling him to “fix my church.”
 The original is hanging in the Basilica of St. Clare not far away.